naacl-org/naacl-2022-website/_posts/2022-06-09-information-for-attendees-and-presenters.md

 ### In-person orals:

-You will be asked to upload your presentation on the room computer prior to the beginning of the session.
+You will be asked to upload your slides via a link (TBA), at the latest the night before your presentation.
-Make sure to introduce yourself to the chair of the session prior to its start.
+The day of your presentation, arrive 15 minutes prior to the session and make sure to introduce yourself to the chair of the session.

 ### Virtual orals:

-Underline will make sure that you can share your screen.
+Join the Zoom room that you will find on the schedule on Underline 15 minutes before the session start.
+The Underline staff will be there to greet you.
+You will present by sharing your screen and you will have a chance to answer questions.
+You are advised to present live.
+Your pre-recording will be used as a backup only.
+Please be respectful of the time!

 ### Virtual Q&A poster sessions: